sdiehl/wiwinwlh/tutorial.md

 Needless to say, there is a lot of very low-quality Haskell code and documentation out there today, so being conservative in library assessment is a necessary skill.
-That said, there is also quite a few  phenomenal libraries on Hackage that are highly curated by many people.
+That said, there are also quite a few phenomenal libraries on Hackage that are highly curated by many people.

 As a rule of thumb if the Haddock docs for the library does not have a **minimal